What's Your Embrun Home Worth?

 Embrun is part of the larger Russell Township in the National Capital Region.
-Situated approximately 30 minutes southeast of downtown Ottawa, the Township consists of 4 communities: Embrun, Russell, Limoges and Marionville.
-The majority of its population resides in the villages of Russell (approx. 7000 residents) and Embrun (approx. 8000 residents).
+Situated approximately 30 minutes southeast of downtown Ottawa, the Township consists of four communities: Embrun, Russell, Limoges and Marionville.
+The majority of its population resides in the villages of Russell (approximately 7000 residents) and Embrun (approximately 8000 residents).

-Whether you're looking for a large lot with mature trees, or a mobile home on a leased lot, Embrun has plenty of housing options to suit everyone's needs.
-New homes as well as older renovated homes dating back to the 1800's are available in Embrun ranging from $80,000 to $700,000.
-The majority of the homes are owned, therefore few rentals are available in Embrun.
+Whether you're looking for a large lot with mature trees or a mobile home on a leased lot, Embrun has plenty of housing options.
+New homes, as well as older renovated homes dating back to the 1800s, are available in Embrun.
+The majority of the homes are owned, therefore few rentals are available in this area.

 Embrun Jobs and Employment

 In keeping with its agricultural heritage, agriculture remains the dominant economic activity in Embrun.
-This economy continues to thrive, being a major producer of dairy, corn, soy beans and more.
-A number of the residents in the area still farm, however, the majority of the residents now work in the service industry.
+The economy here continues to thrive, being a major producer of dairy, corn, soybeans and more.

 Is Embrun A Safe Neighbourhood?

 Embrun's residents are renowned for their community involvement and avid participation in cultural and sporting activities.
 Embrun follows the friendly small town culture of "everyone knows everyone"; many people know or have acquaintances with most other residents of the town.
 This is especially true among the senior citizen community in this area.

 A variety of festivals and events are held in Embrun year-round.
 There are also several social clubs which are very active in the community, and their activities are all sponsored by local businesses, fostering an environment of solid community relations.